Floyd Patterson vs. Ingemar Johansson III: Background

 In the aftermath of Floyd Patterson regaining the heavyweight championship from Ingemar Johansson, both men expressed interest in a third bout, with Johansson saying the day after his loss "Maybe next time it will be different."
 Others were less keen with the president of the NBA, Anthony Maceroni saying "It was a good bout, honest and sincere and a decisive victory for Patterson.
 The heavyweight division has been stalled long enough.
 We believe that there are many challengers available in that division."
 Both No. 1 ranked Sonny Liston and No. 5 ranked Eddie Machen were mentioned as possible challengers.

-On 28 July it was reported that an agreement had be finalized for the fight to take place on 1 November in Los Angeles, California.
+On 28 July it was reported that an agreement had been finalized for the fight to take place on 1 November in Los Angeles, California.
 However Patterson would claim that he had not be consulted about the proposed date and had found out from a gas station attendant, who had heard the news on the radio.
 He would tell the Associated Press "You'd think that since I'm the champion the promoters would be polite enough to ask me.
 I might fight Johansson before November 1 or after November 1, but I'll not fight him on November 1."
 Later Patterson's manager Cus D'Amato would claim that the bout needed to be delayed into 1961 because Johansson might run into "tax troubles" if he fought before 1 January 1961.
 Subsequently, it was reported that the bout was being delayed by a dispute within promoters Feature Sports.

 In late December 1960 the bout was reported to be set for 20 March 1961 in Miami Beach, Florida, with Patterson an early 17–5 favourite.
 The bout was later brought forward a week on 13 March.
 On 19 January 1961 the bout was formally signed by Patterson, Johansson and D. Lee Powell, the Mayor of Miami Beach.
 Part of the agreement was a guarantee that there would be no segregation at the Exhibition Hall, with promoters Feature Sports posting a $10,000 bond with a New York bank which would go to the NAACP if the city reneged.